Eclipse Documentation

 ...

-• Now lets go ahead and write the logic for our smart contract here.
+• Now let's go ahead and write the logic for our smart contract here.

 • Since everything is an account on Solana, we need to define our accounts here.

-• We can also add any required function and it's logic here
+• We can also add any required function and its logic here

 ...